abinit/abipy_book/abipy_book/base1/lesson_base1.md

 easily get these objects from the `GSR` file and use this API to post-process the results.
 This is a general philosophy of AbiPy: every netcdf file object returned by `abiopen` contains other objects (the structure is always available, while the presence of other objects depend of the particular file).
-Remember this point because we will use it a lot in the other lessons.
+Remember this important point because we will use it a lot in the other lessons.

 ```{note}
 To learn about the different methods provided by `structure` and `ebands`, you may want to